Romance of an AI Age

 This is where it gets interesting.

-Harari shared an intriguing example of a man who worked as a Google engineer who publicly claimed that the AI chatbot he was working on, called LaMDA, had become sentient.
-Sentient means able to consciously perceive, so to be conscious or to have physical sensation, it’s got to have a life.
+With this, Harari pointed out an example of a man who worked as an engineer at Google who publicly claimed that the AI chatbot he was working on, called LaMDA, had become sentient.

-“Through its mastery of language, AI could even form intimate relationships with people, and use the power of intimacy to change our opinions and worldviews.” — Yuval Noah Hariri.
+"Through its mastery of language, AI could even form intimate relationships with people, and use the power of intimacy to change our opinions and worldviews." —Yuval Noah Hariri.

-This Google engineer’s willingness to go so far as to validate the mind and the heart of the chatbot he worked on, so far that he was willing to lose his lucrative job (and he did), brought me to a movie plot I watched ages ago or it seems.
-It’s a movie by Spike Jones called ‘Her’, which came out in 2013, back in the days when the possibility of having a relationship with an AI still was a hundred light years away from my ability to grasp.
+This brought me to a movie plot I watched ages ago or it seems, it's a movie by Spike Jones called 'Her', which came out in 2013, back in the days when the possibility of having a relationship with an AI still was a hundred light years away from my ability to grasp.

-But I fell head over heels in love with that movie.
+But I fell head over heels in love with that movie

-It’s a truly brilliant movie; everything from the intricate plot, flawless production, the actors’ performances, the soundtrack, and best–in my opinion is the meticulously crafted screenplay.
+It’s a truly brilliant movie; everything from the intricate plot, flawless production, the actors’ performances, the soundtrack, and best, in my opinion is the meticulously crafted screenplay.
 Everything about this movie shines.
 Who would have thought that one of the most captivating and romantic love stories I have known and loved would be about a human being falls in love with a talking device?

-The film beautifully explores loneliness, love, and human connection in the digital age.
+IThe film beautifully explores loneliness, love, and human connection in the digital age.
 It narrates the life and the relationship of a melancholy man who longs for emotional connection and his operating system in an attempt to dissociate from his painful reality.

 The plot provides us with a new light to look at the complications of a simple concept of love through undeniable disparities between a human and a machine.
 While AI can multitask at the highest ability to process information at machine speed (therefore, this lady AI can and is in intimate relationships with thousands of other users), but we humans cannot, and don’t have that ability.
-Or we do?)
+(Or we do?)

-The movie ends in heartbreak, that, of course, comes with a breakthrough to a new level of love and intimacy (a human love lesson taught by a machine!)
-I’ll post a trailer clip of this movie below.
-Hopefully, you can still find the full movie somewhere.
+The movie ends in heartbreak that of course, comes with a breakthrough to a new level of love and intimacy (a human love lesson taught by a machine!)
+I’ll post a trailer clip of this movie below, hopefully you can still find the full movie somewhere.

 Then why should anyone try to improve themselves when we can all turn to machines for love?